The textile industry emits 1.7 million tons of CO2 annually, accounting for 10% of global greenhouse gas emissions.

 Textiles with Fungi to recycle waste materials

-Multiple companies across the globe are working on biodegradable textiles.
+Multiple companies worldwide are developing biodegradable textiles.
 For instance,

-• Another biotech startup, Mylium, utilizes mycelium for high-tech leather-like textiles, transforming waste streams into biobased, plastic-free materials.
+- Another biotech startup, Mylium, utilizes mycelium to create high-tech, leather-like textiles, transforming waste streams into biobased, plastic-free materials.

 Recent Collaborations in Biodegradable Textiles

-• Zara, the renowned global fashion brand, teamed up with Renewcell for an exclusive capsule collection crafted from Circulose®, a distinctive material derived entirely from 100% recycled textiles.
+- Zara, the renowned global fashion brand, teamed up with Renewcell to create an exclusive capsule collection crafted from Circulose®, a distinctive material made entirely from 100% recycled textiles.

-• Spinnova, a sustainable textile company, and Renewcell, a textile recycling firm, have collaborated to produce fiber using recycled textile waste.
+- Spinnova, a sustainable textile company, and Renewcell, a textile recycling firm, have collaborated to produce fiber from recycled textile waste.

-• Fiberpartner has partnered with Pond Global A/S, based in Aarhus, Denmark, to transform bio-based plastics’ development, production, and marketing for staple fibers.
+- Fiberpartner has partnered with Pond Global A/S, based in Aarhus, Denmark, to transform the development, production, and marketing of bio-based plastics for staple fibers.

-According to a report by Plug and Play, 60-80% of dyes are carcinogenic.
-Therefore, the next immediate goal for the industry is to replace the carcinogens from dyeing solutions.
+According to a Plug and Play report, 60-80% of dyes are carcinogenic.
+Therefore, the next immediate goal for the industry is to replace carcinogens from dyeing solutions.

 2. Sustainable Dyeing

-The World Bank Group has identified more than 70 toxic chemicals that originate solely from textile dyeing.
+The World Bank Group has identified over 70 toxic chemicals that originate solely from textile dyeing processes.
 This alarming discovery has pushed government bodies worldwide to address the issue urgently.

 However, with growing awareness and push from regulatory bodies, companies are researching and testing new methods for dyeing textiles.